Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 Expansion discipline is central to maintaining institutional credibility.

-Each Cluster is designed according to a defined layout logic.
+Each Cluster Module is designed according to a defined layout logic.

 The site is divided into functional zones: